Kubo2/odoo/doc/howtos/themes.rst

 Create a theme module
 ======================

-Odoo’s themes are packaged like modules.
-Even if you are designing a very simple website for your company or client, you need to package the theme like an Odoo module.
+Odoo’s themes are packaged as modules.
+Even if you are designing a very simple website for your company or client, you need to package the theme as an Odoo module.

 ``main folder``
   Create a folder and name it like this: ``theme_`` followed by your